karlch/vimiv/contributing.md

 ### Contributing to vimiv
 You want to contribute?
 Great!

-Here are some general recommendations.
-I try to comment the code fairly well and the code tries to follow pep8 standards.
-So if you want to contribute please try to do so as well.
+Here are some general recommendations to make the process easier for me.
+If any of them stop you from contributing, please do so anyway and I will fix them myself!

+Your new code should not break any existing tests or, if it is an actual change, rewrite the test so it works with the new code.
+If you introduce a new feature, you might be asked to write tests for it.
+The tests can be run with make test and use nosetests.
+The code should follow the included .pylintrc.

 ## TODO List
 These are some topics that are on my TODO List.
 They are marked in the code.